deepsweet/hocs/packages/with-match-media-props/readme.md

 })(Demo);
 ```

-Check out [json2mq](https://github.com/akiran/json2mq) for query syntax details.
-It supports much more complex stuff than in example above.
+:tv: [Check out live demo](https://www.webpackbin.com/bins/-KqnRPrbih9tWCY9T1g5).

+## Notes

+* You still might need a polyfill but I can't find any.
-:information_source: Target Component will be just passed through on unsupported platforms (i.e. `global.matchMedia` is not a function) like IE9, JSDOM (so Jest as well) or with Server-Side Rendering.
+* Target Component will be just passed through on unsupported platforms (i.e. `global.matchMedia` is not a function) like IE9, JSDOM (so Jest as well) or with Server-Side Rendering.
 This means that there will be no boolean props (i.e. `undefined`) which might be expected, but you can take care of it using Recompose [`defaultProps`](https://github.com/acdlite/recompose/blob/master/docs/API.md#defaultprops) HOC if it's really necessary.

-:tv: [Check out live demo](https://www.webpackbin.com/bins/-KqnRPrbih9tWCY9T1g5).